fossabot/soundcloudplus/README.md

 SoundCloud+
 ===========

-SoundCloud+ is a Google Chrome extension that improves the [SoundCloud](http://soundcloud.com/) integration on [Google+](https://plus.google.com/) by embedding the SoundCloud player below links to SoundCloud tracks.
+SoundCloud+ is a Google Chrome extension that improves [SoundCloud](http://soundcloud.com/) integration on [Google+](https://plus.google.com/) by embedding the SoundCloud player below links to SoundCloud tracks.